fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 * ``ThresholdOptimizer`` computes a finite positive scalar threshold from a calibrated ``VoltageHook``.

-The following minimal rule shows the protocol shape without adding a new conversion algorithm.
+The following minimal rule demonstrates the protocol shape without implementing a new conversion algorithm.
 It matches ``nn.Identity`` and replaces the calibrated identity node with another ``nn.Identity`` module:

 .. code-block:: python